espeak-ng/espeak-ng/docs/mbrola.md

 ### Installation of standard packages

 There are standard packages prepared for Mbrola binary and voices on different Linux distributions.
-On Debian/Ubuntu like Linux, you can install mbrola using `apt-get` package manager:
+On Debian/Ubuntu-like Linux, you can install mbrola using `apt-get` package manager:

-	sudo apt-get install mbrola mbrola-us1
+	sudo apt-get install mbrola mbrola-en1

 where:

 * `mbrola` is package containing Mbrola executable,
-* `mbrola-us1` is mbrola data files for **us1** Mbrola voice.
+* `mbrola-en1` is mbrola data files for **en1** Mbrola voice.

 You can check other available voices searching with command:

 	apt-cache search mbrola

 ### Installation of latest Mbrola packages